Originate/exosphere/website/tutorial/part_2/part_2a/05_communication.md

 ## Message Bus Types

-Exosphere allows to use many different bus types internally.
+Exosphere allows the use of many different bus types internally.
 A few other choices are:
 * [NATS.io](http://nats.io)
 * [Kafka](https://kafka.apache.org)